kravchik/optimizer/README.md

 - C++ code generator

 ## State of the project
 It is currently in a dormant mode.
 I'm using it for my projects, and add features as needed.
-If you are interested in it - e-mail me.
+If you are interested in it - e-mail me kravchiky@gmail.com